Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

   * a splitting algorithm, which determines the curves along which a BSpline surface should be cut in order to obtain patches with the same degree of continuity,
   * global functions to construct BSpline surfaces created by this splitting algorithm, or by other types of BSpline surface segmentation,
   * an algorithm, which converts a BSpline surface into a series of adjacent Bezier surfaces,
   * an algorithm, which converts a grid of adjacent Bezier surfaces into a BSpline surface.
+  * algorithms that converts NURBS, Bezier and other general parametrized curves and surface into anaytical curves and surfaces.

 @subsection occt_modat_1_4 Points on Curves